EDiLD/shiny_apps/glm_explorer/exercises.md

 1. `Simulate`: Reset the app (press `F5`).
 Set the intercept to 1 and the slope to -4.

 `Model`: Change the model formula between `y~1' and 'y~x'.
-What is the difference for the fitted values?
+What is the difference between the fitted values?

 `Model Summary`: Which model has the lower AIC?
-Where can we see he result for $\sigma$?
+Where can we see the result for the estimate of $\sigma$?

 `Model Coefficients`: Which model recovers the coefficients?